-They came to the discovery that the participants who limited their intake of gluten or who completely avoided it had a 13 % higher chance to develop type 2 diabetes.
+They came to the discovery that the participants who limited their intake of gluten or who completely avoided it had a 13 % higher chance of developing type 2 diabetes.

 Dr. Geng Zong of the School of Public Health of Harvard explained what they wanted to find out.

-And that was whether the consumption of gluten will have an effect on the health of people who had no medical reasons to stay away from gluten.
+And that was whether the consumption of gluten would have an effect on the health of people who had no medical reasons to stay away from gluten.

 The foods that are gluten-free usually have fewer micro-nutrients and dietary fiber, which means that they are less nutritious.
 Furthermore, they cost more when compared to other foods.